Big Data Analytics: Changing the Calculus of Insurance

 Big data has tremendous potential to positively affect insurers and consumers.
 However, all disruptive technologies bring challenges.
 Big data concerns include:

-Status: As stated earlier, the age of big data brings both positive and negative impacts to society.
+Status: The age of big data brings both positive and negative impacts to society.
 The job of state insurance regulators is to ensure regulations and regulatory activities sufficiently protect consumers from harm.
 To assist with this, the NAIC created the Big Data (EX) Working Group of the Innovation and Technology (EX) Task Force.
-The Working Group held a public hearing during the 2016 NAIC Spring National Meeting.
-The hearing was the first step in obtaining a broad understanding of how big data is being used in the insurance industry, the impacts on consumers and how state insurance regulators can make use of it.